codeclinic/wp-spamfree/readme.txt

 = Adding a Comment Form to Your Blog =
 First create a page (not post) where you want to have your comment form.
 Then, insert the following tag (using the HTML editing tab) and you're done: `<!--spamfree-contact-->`

 There is no need to configure the form, it allows you to simply drop it into the page you want to install it on.
 However, there are a few basic configuration options.
 You can choose whether or not to include Phone and Website fields and whether they should be required.
-You can also set the width of the Message box.
+You can also set the width and height of the Message box, as well as the minimum message length.

 **What the Contact Form feature IS:** A simple drop-in contact form that won't get spammed.
 **What the Contact Form feature is NOT:** A configurable and full-featured plugin like some other contact form plugins out there.